Azure/ResourceModules/docs/wiki/The CI environment - Static validation.md

 - **Module Test Files**, e.g.:
   - at least one `*parameters.json`/`deploy.test.bicep` exists
   - files should (optionally) be valid JSON
-  - should contains all required parameters
+  - must contain all required parameters
   - (if tokens are used) Tests that no token values (e.g., `11111111-1111-1111-1111-11111111111`) from the specified token list (i.e., `deploymentSpId`, `subscriptionId`, `managementGroupId`, `tenantId`) are used in the module test files.
 Instead, the token itself should be referenced.

 ## Output example